Flavor & Ingredient Tips

 -

-Preheat the waffle iron according to the manufacturer's instructions for even cooking.
+Preheat the waffle iron according to the manufacturer instructions so it is fully hot before the batter goes in.

 -

-In a large mixing bowl, combine buckwheat flour, ground cinnamon, gluten-free baking powder, and salt; whisk well.
+In a large bowl, whisk the buckwheat flour, cinnamon, gluten-free baking powder, and salt.

 -